 Portrait of Jennie opened to lackluster reviews on Christmas Day in 1948, but grew in popularity on television in the years to come.
 The film was re-released as Tidal Wave in 1950, but it also flopped.
 Portrait of Jennie marked an end to Selznick’s career as a producer.
 The film wound up costing more than Gone With the Wind (1939), though it was smaller in scale and significantly shorter in duration.

 The film won the Academy Award for Best Special Effects.
-August, who passed away on set.
 An uncredited Lee Garmes finished shooting the film.
-August was posthumously nominated for the Best Cinematography Academy Award.
+August, who passed away on set, was posthumously nominated for the Best Cinematography Academy Award.

 Portrait of Jennie remains a film that is visually breathtaking and a fantastic escape from reality.

 This post is part of The Caftan Woman Blogathon: Honoring Patricia-Nolan Hall.